emylincon/aws_quota_exporter/README.md

 Export AWS quotas on Prometheus

 # Why?
-Some of the aws service quotas are adjustable per region.
-If this happens then the quotas per region would no longer be homogeneous.
-This creates a rift when creating monitoring or alerting logic in prometheus as this sometimes cannot be hardcorded.
+A subset of the aws service quotas are labelled `ajustable`.
+This can be at the account or region level.
+If some of the quotas are ajusted for some regions, then the quotas per region would no longer be homogeneous.
+This would cause a rift when creating monitoring or alerting logic in prometheus based on the service quotas.

-`aws_quota_exporter` aim to export these quotas in prometheus to solve the above problem.
+The aim of the `aws_quota_exporter` is to export these quotas in prometheus to solve the above problem.
 At the time of writing, this feature is not currently available in the [`prometheus yace exporter`](https://github.com/nerdswords/yet-another-cloudwatch-exporter/issues/138)

 # Usage
 * Run the following command